nat80/androidtvbackground/README.md

 ***Plex Script***
 - For the plex script you can specify the number of poster to generate, specify if you want to include movies and tv, specify if you want latest added or latest aired items.
 You can also edit the code to change the text position or content
-- the plexfriend.py script retrieves the tvshows and movies from your friends shared libraries

 ***TMDB Scripts***
 - Shows that do not have the logo on TMDB will just have the title displayed